joemoose/psiops/docs/character.md

 ---

 Your operator is ready.
 The following chapters explain how missions run.
-Read and know them.
+Read them.
+Know them.

 Weapons free, soldier.
 Move out.